 Building and deploying a chatbot shouldn’t be that hard, right?
 And it’s not, but it takes more time and effort than you might think.
-Since chatbots are still relatively new, most companies don’t have teams specifically dedicated to implementing and optimizing a solid chatbot strategy.
+Since chatbots are still relatively new, most companies don’t have teams specifically dedicated to implementing and optimizing a solid chatbot optimization strategy.
 It can take a lot of time and manpower to get your chatbots up and running.

 But that doesn’t mean it isn’t worth it!
-One of ChatFunnels partner has seen a 9x ROI over the past year of chatbot optimization!
+One of ChatFunnels partner has seen a 9x ROI over the past year through chatbot optimization!
 However, not just any chatbot can transform your company’s numbers like that.
 Read on to discover three ways that companies miss the mark with chatbots and how you can avoid making the same mistakes.

 So you’ve bought chatbot software and watched some training videos.
 The good news is, you’re already ahead of the curve.
 A study from 2018 reveals that less than 1% of B2B companies use chatbots.
 But what’s next?
 It can be tempting to use one of the ready-made templates and set the chatbots live on every main page of your website.
 The broader the net, the more fish you can catch, right?

 Chatbot optimization doesn’t quite work like that.
 Chatbots perform best when they’re specialized for the company they belong to and the webpage where they live.
-A Homepage bot should function differently than a Pricing page bot, and the tone of the bot should reflect your company’s brand and the target audience.
+A homepage bot should function differently than a pricing page bot, and the tone of the bot should reflect your company’s brand and the target audience.
 Bots should interact with visitors differently based on online and offline hours.
 And that’s just the start!
 There’s a lot to consider and it’s important to take the time to set them up right because having an ineffective chatbot is basically like not having one at all.

 ChatFunnels recommends that if you’re just getting started with chatbots to pick one use case in which to implement your bot.
-Pick a high impact page like the Pricing page or Demo page.
+Pick a high-impact page like the pricing page or demo page.
 Craft a bot to replace the forms found on those pages so that the bot is more engaging and responsive than the form (not difficult to do).
 Then set it live!
-Just make sure you don’t forget to come back…
+Just make sure you don’t forget to come back.

 Just because you have one chatbot up and running doesn’t mean your work is done!
 Many companies take the “set it and forget it” mentality when it comes to chatbots.
 But to optimize your chatbot, you need to establish concrete ways to measure your chatbot’s success.
 That way you can begin to understand what works and what doesn’t within the context of your own company (which will lead us to our next point).